Ron Ostrow

 Ron Ostrow is an American actor who mostly appears on television.
-His first major credit was in the Aaron Sorkin movie A Few Good Men in 1992, where he played an MP.
-He was in the original stage version playing the role of The Sentry.
-He has since made appearances in many other Sorkin projects, including Sports Night, The West Wing, Studio 60 on the Sunset Strip and The Newsroom.
-He has also featured in guest and recurring roles on a number of other television series, including Law & Order, Party of Five, Fired Up, Star Trek: Voyager, Ally McBeal, Boston Legal and Scandal, as well as the films Charlie Wilson's War and The Incredible Burt Wonderstone.
+His first major credit was in the Aaron Sorkin movie A Few Good Men in 1992, in which he played an MP.
+He was also in the original stage version, playing the role of The Sentry.
+He has since appeared in many other Sorkin projects, including Sports Night, The West Wing, Studio 60 on the Sunset Strip and The Newsroom.
+He has played guest- and recurring roles on several other television series, including Law & Order, Party of Five, Fired Up, Star Trek: Voyager, Ally McBeal, Boston Legal and Scandal, and has appeared in the films Charlie Wilson's War and The Incredible Burt Wonderstone.